European Influencer Marketing: A Guide for Global Brands

 If you are running influencer campaigns in Europe, compliance is not optional.
 The EU has some of the strictest consumer protection and advertising disclosure regulations in the world, and enforcement has teeth.

 The core principle across all EU markets is transparency: consumers must be able to immediately recognize sponsored content.
-In Germany, the Medienstaatsvertrag requires clear labeling with terms like "Werbung" (advertising) or "Anzeige" (ad) at the very beginning of a post.
-France mandates that commercial influence activities be disclosed under the 2023 Loi Influenceurs.
-Italy's AGCM has issued significant fines to creators who failed to disclose partnerships.
+In Germany, the Medienstaatsvertrag requires clear labeling with terms like "Werbung" (advertising) or "Anzeige" (ad) at the very beginning of a post — backed by UWG §5a Abs.
+4 and BGH I ZR 90/20 (Cathy Hummels).
+France mandates that commercial influence activities be disclosed under the Loi 2023-451 (9 June 2023), enforced by the DGCCRF.
+Italy's AGCom has issued significant fines to creators who failed to disclose partnerships, and Spain regulates the largest creators via RD 444/2024.

 Beyond disclosure, GDPR applies to all data collection activities within influencer campaigns.
 If your campaign involves a landing page, email capture, contest entry, or pixel tracking, you need proper consent mechanisms.
 This is non-negotiable and the penalties -- up to 4% of global annual revenue -- are designed to be impossible to ignore.